Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 18 September 2025 10.02.19 UTC
+- WIB: Kamis, 18 September 2025 10.36.16 UTC
-- WITA: Kamis, 18 September 2025 11.02.19 UTC
+- WITA: Kamis, 18 September 2025 11.36.16 UTC
-- WIT: Kamis, 18 September 2025 12.02.19 UTC
+- WIT: Kamis, 18 September 2025 12.36.16 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: inspirational
+Kategori: attitude